gradle/community/docs/cookbook/ci/gitlab-ci.md

+---
+title: "Executing Gradle builds on GitLab CI"
+description: >
+  Guide to help you through the process of configuring GitLab CI for continuous integration (CI) for a Gradle project hosted on GitLab.
+---

 # Executing Gradle builds on GitLab CI

 !!! tip
-    Top engineering teams using GitLab CI have been able to reduce CI build time by up to 90% by using the Gradle Build Cache. https://gradle.org/training/#build-cache-deep-dive[Register here] for our Build Cache training session to learn how your team can achieve similar results.
+    Top engineering teams using GitLab CI have been able to reduce CI build time by up to 90% by using the Gradle Build Cache.
+[Register here](https://gradle.org/training/#build-cache-deep-dive) for our Build Cache training session to learn how your team can achieve similar results.

-Building Gradle projects doesn't stop with the developer's machine. https://en.wikipedia.org/wiki/Continuous_integration[Continuous Integration] (CI) has been a long-established practice for running a build for every single change committed to version control to tighten the feedback loop.
+Building Gradle projects doesn't stop with the developer's machine.
+[Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) (CI) has been a long-established practice for running a build for every single change committed to version control to tighten the feedback loop.

-In this guide, we'll discuss how to configure link:https://docs.gitlab.com/ee/ci/[GitLab CI] for a Gradle project hosted on GitLab (GitLab.com, self-managed or dedicated).
+In this guide, we'll discuss how to configure [GitLab CI](https://docs.gitlab.com/ee/ci/) for a Gradle project hosted on GitLab (GitLab.com, self-managed or dedicated).

 ## Introduction